What can IBA offer?

 How to become an IBA member?

 To become an IBA member you must be registered as a PhD student or hired as a postdoctoral fellow in a biology program at a Nordic university or other research institutes and work on infection biology and/or antimicrobials.
 You are also expected to present your research project and progress in the annual IBA meeting.
 Please go to this page to apply for membership.
-If you do not fulfill the criteria above, you can be registered as an IBA associate to participate in our courses and other activities.
-You will, however, have to cover the travel and accommodation costs yourself.
+If you do not fulfill the criteria above, you can be registered as an IBA associate.
 Please go to this page to become an IBA associate.

 Who can participate in IBA activities?

 The research school mainly targets PhD students and postdocs at Nordic universities working with infection biology and/or antimicrobials.
 The courses and annual meetings are also open to others who want to broaden their expertise.
 Unless you are a PhD student or a postdoc, you must be able to document that you have sufficient background knowledge to follow a course.
-Members of the research school will be prioritized if courses fill up.
+Members of the research school will be prioritized if courses fill up, and PhD students will be prioritized over postdocs.

-Are there any costs connected to participate in a course?
+Are there any costs connected to participate in an IBA course?

 Will my university grant course credits for IBA course participation?